Alex26000/TestSite1/README.md

 ### River Elevation
 The river has broader areas of lower elevation, which poses more of a flood risk. _This map uses the same legend as the canal map._
 ![](elevRiver.jpg)

+## Credits
+Images were ArcMap and ARCScene screenshots.
+The data was based on NOAA's SLR Digital Elevation model.